Rotterdam: Geography

 Between the summers of 2003 and 2008, an artificial beach was created at the Boompjeskade along the Nieuwe Maas, between the Erasmus Bridge and the Willems Bridge.
-Swimming was not possible, digging pits was limited to the height of the layer of sand, about 50 cm.
-Alternatively, people go to the beach of Hook of Holland (which is a Rotterdam district) or one of the beaches in Zeeland: Renesse or the Zuid Hollandse Eilanden: Ouddorp, Oostvoorne.
+Swimming was not possible; digging pits was limited to the height of the layer of sand, about 50 cm.
+Alternatively, people go to the beach of Hook of Holland (which is a Rotterdam district) or one of the beaches in Zeeland: Renesse or the Zuid-Hollandse Eilanden: Ouddorp, Oostvoorne.

-Rotterdam forms the centre of the Rijnmond conurbation, bordering the conurbation surrounding The Hague to the north-west.
+Rotterdam forms the centre of the Rijnmond conurbation, bordering the conurbation surrounding The Hague to the northwest.
 The two conurbations are close enough to be a single conurbation.
 They share the Rotterdam The Hague Airport and a light rail system called RandstadRail.
 Consideration is being given to creating an official Metropolitan region Rotterdam The Hague (Metropoolregio Rotterdam Den Haag), which would have a combined population approaching 2.5 million.

-In its turn, the Rijnmond conurbation is part of the southern wing (the Zuidvleugel) of the Randstad, which is one of the most important economic and densely populated areas in the north-west of Europe.
+In its turn, the Rijnmond conurbation is part of the southern wing (the Zuidvleugel) of the Randstad, which is one of the most important economic and densely populated areas in the northwest of Europe.
 Having a population of 7.1 million, the Randstad is the sixth-largest urban area in Europe (after Moscow, London, Paris, Istanbul, and the Rhein-Ruhr Area).
 The Zuidvleugel, situated in the province of South Holland, has a population of around 3 million.